Tired of Slow AWS EFS Performance? Need Predictable NFS and CIFS with Active Directory?

 Contrast that with having a Dedicated Data Express Lane like Buurst SoftNAS, your own exclusive Cloud NAS with its caching and resources focused on your data alone, where your applications’ needs are met consistently and constantly at maximum performance.

 Below we see the published EFS burst limits.
 As applications use more throughput, burst credits are used.
-Applications that use too much I/O are penalized, and EFS throttles performance, one of the potential causes for slow EFS performance.
+Applications that use too much I/O are penalized, and EFS throttles performance, one of the potential causes for slow AWS EFS performance.

 EFS is a shared, multi-tenant filesystem, subject to burst limits and multi-tenant bottlenecks.
-SoftNAS is a dedicated, high-performance filesystem with no burst limits and access to full EBS performance, regardless of how much storage capacity you use.
+SoftNAS is a dedicated, high-performance filesystem with no burst limits and access to full AWS EBS performance, regardless of how much storage capacity you use.
 This is the first core difference between the two – shared vs. dedicated infrastructure.

 There’s a place in the market where each type of filesystem fits and serves its individual purpose.
 The question is, which approach best meets your application and business needs?